Cherreads

 SSS-Rank.

-It was a legendary classification that existed only in speculative articles and wild rumors.
+It was a legendary classification that existed in speculative articles and wild rumors.

-To his knowledge, not a single soul had ever publicly claimed an SSS-Rank talent before.
+To his knowledge, not a single soul had ever claimed an SSS-Rank talent before.

 "But how did I land something like this?"
-Caelus was genuinely baffled.
+Caelus was baffled.

-The circumstances of his awakening had been incredibly bizarre.
-He clearly remembered seeing a glaring error message stating he had failed to receive a talent at all.
-There had been a strange irregularity, a massive glitch in the process, and yet here he was, securely holding a power that completely defied logic.
+The circumstances of his awakening had been bizarre.
+He remembered seeing a glaring error message stating he had failed to receive a talent at all.
+There had been a strange irregularity, a massive glitch in the process, and yet here he was, holding a power that defied logic.

 [System: You have connected to Town Challenge #513]